 Potential leadership changes

-Once owned by a SPAC, the company becomes publicly traded, which means it is subject to SEC regulations and the requirements of the stock exchange on which the shares are listed.
-The SEC and the stock listing requirements of the various exchanges require a majority of outside independent board members, an independent audit committee, an independent compensation committee, etc. Therefore, a public company board of directors will need to be established and may or may not include existing board members.
+Once acquired by or merged with a SPAC, the company becomes publicly traded, which means it is subject to SEC regulations and the requirements of the stock exchange on which the shares are listed.
+Therefore, a public company board of directors will need to be established and may or may not include existing board members.
 It may be prudent to determine how a particular SPAC handles board member selections.

 It also will be important for the board to analyze whether key company leaders have the requisite capabilities for managing ongoing operations in a public-company environment.
 Areas and processes to be considered for review through this lens include: